DSB: Dynamic Sliding Block Scheduling for Diffusion LLMs: Experiments

 \textbf{Effectiveness of DSB with cache.} With DSB Cache, DSB delivers strong results across nearly all models and benchmarks, and in several cases even surpasses vanilla sampling in output quality.
-Specifically, on GSM8K, DSB (greedy) achieves 80.29 and 81.96 accuracy on the two LLaDA variants, both higher than vanilla sampling, while reaching 99.61 and 95.54 TPS, respectively—substantially above the 92.26 and 86.42 TPS of naive block with Dual Cache.
-On Dream, DSB (const.) also performs competitively; for example, on HumanEval with the Dream base model, it attains 42.07 accuracy and 78.09 TPS.
-DSB (greedy) with cache also yields consistent gains on the Dream instruct model; on GSM8K, it achieves 73.08 accuracy with 75.27 TPS, demonstrating a clear advantage over the baseline in this setting.
-Compared with the Naive Block with Dual Cache, DSB with DSB Cache improves both quality and efficiency, yielding a stronger quality--speed trade-off.
+Specifically, on GSM8K, DSB (greedy) achieves 80.29 and 81.96 accuracy on the two LLaDA variants, both higher than vanilla sampling, while reaching 99.61 and 95.54 TPS, respectively—substantially above the 92.26 and 86.42 TPS of naive block with Dual Cache and other baselines.
+On Dream, DSB (const.) also performs competitively; for example, on HumanEval with the Dream base model, it attains 52.44 accuracy and 78.09 TPS.
+DSB (greedy) with cache also yields consistent gains on the Dream instruct model; on GSM8K, it achieves 73.08 accuracy and 75.27 TPS, outperforming Naive Block with dKV-Cache-Decode by 1.21 accuracy points and 33.15 TPS in this setting.
+Compared with the Naive Block with Dual Cache, Naive Block with dKV-Cache-Decode, and AdaBlock with Dual Cache, DSB with DSB Cache improves both quality and efficiency.